jessicaz831/ShopifyBackendChallengeConsole/README.md

 # ShopifyBackendChallengeConsole
-This is my entry for the Shopify Backend Dev Challenge.
+This is my entry for the Shopify Backend Dev Challenge (2022).
 This version is console only.
 Please check out my version with a GUI as well if you are interested: https://github.com/jessicaz831/ShopifyBackendChallengeGUI

 Unfortunately, I don't know how to make it a web application, but I hope it's something.